 Skip to content

-This pilot project is being undertaken by the Western Desert Nganampa Walytja Palyantjaku Tjutaku Aboriginal Corporation (WDNWPT).
+This project is being undertaken by the Western Desert Nganampa Walytja Palyantjaku Tjutaku Aboriginal Corporation (WDNWPT).
 The project is being developed as a direct response to the problem of the dislocation of senior Yanangu community members, who are relocated to Alice Springs for life-long dialysis treatment after being diagnosed with end-stage renal disease (ESRD).
-The removal of community elders has a significant impact on their community and culture, as well as personal ramifications felt by the patient and their family.
+The removal of community Elders has a significant impact on their community and culture, as well as personal ramifications felt by the patient and their family.

 Medicines Australia has contributed $360,000 to this project.
 It is conducted in partnership with the Northern Territory Government and Fresenius Medical Care Australia, who are providing the dialysis equipment and consumables required for treatment.